Kursheeka-Milburn-12/CS-465/README.md

 ## ⚙️ Functionality

 **JSON** (JavaScript Object Notation) differs from **JavaScript** in that it is a lightweight data-interchange format that is language-independent.
 While JavaScript is a full-fledged programming language, JSON is used to structure and transmit data.
-In my project, JSON served as the bridge between the frontend and backend—data was retrieved from the Express API as JSON and rendered in Angular components.
+In my project, JSON served as the bridge between the frontend and backend, data was retrieved from the Express API as JSON and rendered in Angular components.

 Throughout development, I **refactored** several parts of the codebase to improve efficiency.
 For example:
 - I abstracted API calls into a `TripDataService` to centralize HTTP operations.